NNFCC

 NNFCC is a consultancy company specialising in bioenergy, biofuels and bio-based products.

 History

 Established by the UK Government in 2003 as the National Non-Food Crops Centre (NNFCC) to help extend the competitive non-food uses of crops, NNFCC is now an international consultancy providing advice on the conversion of biomass to bioenergy, biofuels and bio-based products.

 The company is based in the BioCentre on the York Science Park and was opened in November 2003 by Larry Whitty, Baron Whitty.
-The current Chief Executive Officer is Dr Jeremy Tomkinson and the chair of the Board of Directors is Professor Michael Roberts, CBE.
+The current Managing Director is Dr Adrian Higson.

 Company information

 NNFCC specialises in providing information and knowledge on the supply of biomass, its use in industrial applications and the fate of biomaterials at their end-of-life.

 NNFCC operate in five separate sectors: